Jordan Sekulow: Blogging

 On December 15, 2010, The Washington Post blog introduced Jordan Sekulow's featured blog, Religious Right Now, exploring "what social conservatives want."

 Political consultancy

 Sekulow served as the National Youth Coalition Director for the George W. Bush 2004 presidential campaign.
 In the 2008 Republican Party presidential primaries, Sekulow worked for Mitt Romney, serving as a Vice Chair of his National Faith And Values Steering Committee.
 In 2015, Sekulow joined the Jeb Bush 2016 presidential campaign as a senior advisor.

 Along with his father, Sekulow is a member of President Donald Trump's personal legal team.

-Book Author
+Book author

 Sekulow authored the book, The Next Red Wave: How Conservatives Can Beat Leftist Aggression, RINO Betrayal & Deep State Subversion in 2019.

 Personal life

-Jordan married Anna Jean Handzlik, now Anna Jean Sekulow on October 21, 2011.
-They currently live in Nashville, Tennessee with their daughter and son.
+Jordan married Anna Jean Handzlik on October 21, 2011.
+They currently live in Nashville, Tennessee, with their daughter and son.